Rachel Saint

-Rachel Saint (January 2, 1914 – November 11, 1994) was an American evangelical Christian missionary who worked in Ecuador, with her language helper Dayuma translating the Gospel of Mark and the book of Acts into the Wao tededo language of the Waorani people.
+Rachel Saint (January 2, 1914 – November 11, 1994) was an American evangelical Christian missionary who worked in Ecuador, with her language helper Dayuma translating the Gospel of Mark and the book of Acts into the Wao tededo (language) of the Waorani people.

 Rachel Saint was born in Wyncote, Pennsylvania.
 She attended the Philadelphia School of the Bible (now Cairn University) and then worked at the Keswick Colony of Mercy in New Jersey, a rehabilitation facility for people with alcohol addiction.

 Career

+At 35 years old, in 1948, Rachel left the recovering alcoholics mission she had been serving at to become a missionary in the Amazon region.
 Saint was sent out by the Wycliffe Bible Translators, trained by the Summer Institute of Linguistics (now SIL Global).
 Her first missionary assignment was to the Piro and Shapira tribes in Peru.
 Her work there began to become well-known after the publication of the life of Tariri, a Shapra chief who left head-hunting after being introduced to Christianity.

 However, even at that time, Saint had an interest in the Waorani people of Ecuador.
+At the invitation of the then president of Ecuador, Velazco Ibarra, Wycliffe was invited and encouraged to work in his country, information shared at a Wycliffe Bible Translators meeting in Peru, with Cameron Townsend, the founder of the mission.
+After meeting the president herself (in the red headdress Chief Tariri had given her as a farewell gift), together with a group of Wycliffe Bible Translators, Rachel Saint expressed her specific wish to contact and share the Gospel to the Aucas.
+President Ibarra, confused, stated that "No white person has ever been able to live among them.
+Are you sure you really want to do that?".
+To which Saint responded "Yes, I believe God will make a way for me to do that."

 In February 1955, she and Catherine Peeke went to a missionary station near Waorani territory, where Saint's brother was working.
 Rachel Saint started learning the Waorani language with the help of Dayuma, a Waorani woman who had left her people after her father lost his life in a revenge killing.
 She fled to the plantation of Don Carlos Sevilla, where she worked on his plantation for eight years before being contacted by Rachel Saint, who expressed an interest in learning her language.